 Know your Traffic Signs

-There are three basic types of traffic signs – signs that give orders, signs that warn, and signs that give information.
+There are three basic types of traffic signs – signs that give orders, signs that warn, and signs that provide information.
 Each type has a different shape.
 A further guide to the function of a sign is its colour.

 The Essential Skills

 Driver & Vehicle Standards Agency (DVSA) produces books in the essential skills range.
-The books provide everything you need to learn about and maintain, safe driving, or riding skills for life.
+The books provide everything you need to learn about and maintain safe driving or riding skills for life.
 The books contain:

-sections of text car drivers and full references throughout to help candidates learn and revise questions and answers for revision, including practice for case studies.
+Sections of text car drivers and full references throughout to help candidates learn and revise questions and answers for revision, including practice for case studies.

-The official DVSA explanations for every revision question, help candidates fully understand the answer
+The official DVSA explanations for every revision question help candidates fully understand the answer

-study background information on every topic, presented in an easy-to-remember way
+Study background information on every topic, presented in an easy-to-remember way

 The Hazard Perception part